-- long term straining
+- Long term straining when passing stool

-- medications, e.g. antibiotics, drugs for arthritis and diabetes
+- Medications, e.g. antibiotics, drugs for arthritis and diabetes

-- weak anal muscles due to childbirth, ageing, some types of surgery, or radiation therapy diabetes
+- Weak anal muscles due to childbirth, ageing, some types of surgery, or radiation therapy diabetes

-- bowel disease, e.g. Coeliac disease, Crohn's disease
+- Bowel disease, e.g. Coeliac disease, Crohn's disease

-- nerve disorders resulting from Multiple Sclerosis and Parkinson's Disease
+- Nerve disorders resulting from Multiple Sclerosis and Parkinson's Disease

 Constipation is when people have hard and dry faeces and can only pass small amounts at a time or have difficulty passing them.
 Signs can be pain, cramps or swelling in the abdomen or a feeling their bowel is not empty.